progressivepull/Salesforce/Platform_Developer_I/Developer_Console_Basics/Generate_and_Analyze_Logs/Problem_&_Solution.md

 5. Save your changes.

-# 🚀 Step 2: Execute the EmailMissionSpecialist Apex Class
+# 🚀 Step 2: Execute the EmailManager Apex Class
 1. Open the Developer Console.

 2. Go to Debug > Open Execute Anonymous Window.